iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Background and Related Work

-To meet the required LER (e.g., $10^{-6}$), the state usually undergoes magic state distillation (MSD)—a resource-intensive process that consumes multiple noisy magic states to produce one high-fidelity output (Fig.~\ref{fig: FTQCBack}(c)).
-For example, the optimized 15-to-1 MSD protocol~\cite{litinski2019game, litinski2019magic} requires 11 logical qubits and 11 QEC cycles to produce a single distilled magic state, incurring a 121x space-time overhead.
-With distance-9 surface codes (needed to meet the target LER), this translates to approximately 2,000 physical qubits for a T gate.
-Furthermore, approximating a general quantum gate (e.g., Z rotation) to precision $10^{-6}$ requires at least $3\log_2(10^6) \approx 60$ T gates~\cite{ross2014optimal}, significantly increasing circuit depth and gate count.
+To meet the required LER (e.g., $10^{-6}$), the state usually undergoes magic state distillation (MSD)—a resource-intensive process that consumes multiple noisy magic states to produce one high-fidelity output.
+As shown in \cref{fig: MSD-size}, We evaluated the qubit resource and distillation time cost of the $(15\text{-to-}1)_{d_x, d_z, d_m}$ MSD protocol \cite{litinski2019magic}.
+To meet the distance-9 surface codes's LER, this translates to approximately 2,500 physical qubits for a T gate.
+Furthermore, approximating a general quantum gate (e.g., $R_z(\theta)$) to precision $10^{-6}$ requires at least $\frac{3}{2}\log_2(10^6) \approx 30$ T gates~\cite{ross2014optimal}, significantly increasing circuit depth and gate count.

 While the above FTQC protocol is of foundational theoretical importance and has long been the prevailing approach, recent hardware advances have prompted a shift toward system-level considerations.
 For the less stringent requirements of EFT, much of the traditional overhead can be circumvented through system-aware design that leverages specific features of trapped-ion hardware and surface codes—as explored in the next section.